secrary/secrary-blog/android-reversing/android101/index.md

 ## **Runtime Environment on Android**

-When we write an Android Application in Java or Kotlin before execution, it is compiled to [`Dalvik bytecode`](https://source.android.com/devices/tech/dalvik/dalvik-bytecode), also known as `Dex Code`.
+When we write an Android Application in Java or Kotlin, before execution, it is compiled to [`Dalvik bytecode`](https://source.android.com/devices/tech/dalvik/dalvik-bytecode), also known as `Dex Code`.
 To run the bytecode, it’s necessary to have a virtual machine, a runtime that intercepts the bytecode instructions and executes them on the target device.
 In the Java world, we have [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) (Java Virtual Machine).
 On the Microsoft side, .NET uses `Common Language Runtime (CLR)` virtual machine to manage the execution of .NET programs.

 ### Dalvik bytecode - Dex Code

 Java source code, which is usually written by a developer, is compiled into `Java` bytecode (`.class` file) via `javac` compiler, after that, a `Dex compiler` such as `dx` or `d8` is used to convert it to `Dalvik bytecode` (`.dex` file), the file is called `Dalvik EXecutable(.DEX)`.

 ![javac-dx-diagram.svg](./img/javac-dx-diagram.svg)